Movable intersection and bigness criterion: Proof of the main results

 \subsection{Theorem \ref{thm morse n-1}}

-Finally, inspired by the method in our previous work \cite{Xia13} (see also \cite{chiose2013kahler}), we show Theorem \ref{thm mov-big} gives a Morse-type bigness criterion of the difference of two movable $(n-1, n-1)$-classes, thus giving the proof of Theorem \ref{thm morse n-1}.
+Finally, inspired by the method in our previous work \cite{xiao13weakmorse} (see also \cite{chiose2016kahler}), we show that Theorem \ref{thm mov-big} gives a Morse-type bigness criterion of the difference of two movable $(n-1, n-1)$-classes, thus giving the proof of Theorem \ref{thm morse n-1}.

-\begin{proof} Denote the K\"ahler cone of $X$ by $\mathcal{K}$, and denote the cone generated by cohomology classes represented by positive $(n-1, n-1)$-currents by $\mathcal{N}$.
+\begin{proof}[Proof of Theorem \ref{thm morse n-1}] Denote the K\"ahler cone of $X$ by $\mathcal{K}$, and denote the cone generated by cohomology classes represented by positive $(n-1, n-1)$-currents by $\mathcal{N}$.
 Then by the numerical characterization of K\"ahler cone of \cite{DP04} (see also \cite[Theorem 2.1]{BDPP13}) we have the cone duality relation